mandimh/calculator/README.md

 This is a calculator built with HTML, CSS, jQuery and some vanilla JavaScript.
-This is the final project for the JS secion in The Odin Project's Web Development curriculum.
+This is the final project for the JS section in The Odin Project's Web Development curriculum.